 Partial retirement can be implemented in various models.
 There is basically no limit to individuality.
 However, a distinction is first made between two models of partial retirement:

 As the name suggests, the equal distribution model works in such a way that the employee’s working hours are continuously reduced during partial retirement.
-This runs for a certain period of time until retirement.
+This continues for a certain period of time until retirement.

 For example, with a partial retirement period of 3 years, the employer could only work 4 hours per shift instead of 8 hours in the first year.
-In the second year, the number of hours per shift is then reduced to 3 hours and in the third year it is reduced to 2 hours.
+In the second year, the number of hours per shift is then reduced to 3 hours and in the third year it is still 2 hours.

 Alternatively, it is also possible to reduce the number of working days.
-Instead of working 5 days a week, the employee in partial retirement then works one day less each year, for example.
+Instead of 5 days a week, the employee in partial retirement then works one day less each year, for example.

 However, these requirements are very straightforward.
-There is no statutory entitlement to partial retirement.
+There is no legal entitlement to partial retirement.
 Unless there are collective agreements or special agreements in the company that have anchored this model in the company’s own regulations.

 The weekly working hours must be reduced by at least half during partial retirement.
 This also applies to part-time employees.
 And partial retirement must be continued until retirement.